 - 1 or 2 cans minced clams, drained

 Mix together first six ingredients.
-Cut off the tops of the loaves and set aside.
+Cut off the tops of the bread loaves and set aside.
 Hollow out the loaves.
 Pour mix into the loaves, replace the tops.
 Wrap the filled loaves in foil.
 Bake at 300 F for 2-3 hours.
-Serve with the pieces of bread you removed from the loaves that you have cut into large “cubes.”
+Serve with the pieces of bread on the side, that you removed from the loaves that you have cut into large “cubes.”
 Serves: 16-20.

 - 1 cup mayonnaise (Hellmann’s or Best Foods)